 How do you know if you have a fractured tooth?

 As with most conditions, there are symptoms that indicate you may have a cracked tooth.
 The most common symptoms of a fractured tooth are:

 - Sensitivity to hot and cold.

-If you are experiencing any of these symptoms, we recommend that you schedule a consultation with your dentist or with Los Angeles Center For Endodontics.
+If you are experiencing any of these symptoms, we recommend that you schedule a consultation with your dentist or with Woodside Endodontics.
 We are experts in diagnosing and treating cracked teeth.